Erasmo Castellanos Quinto

 Erasmo Castellanos Quinto (March 27, 1879 – December 11, 1955) was a Mexican professor, poet and lawyer.
 He was considered the most important specialist in the Miguel de Cervantes' work study of his time in Mexico, a scholar on Classics and universal literature masterworks.
 He dedicated his whole life to senior high school and college education about this knowledge.
-He won the 1947 Mexican Cervantist Society Prize, continentally convened competition, for which he has since been called "The first Cervantist in America"; and olso won the first Belisario Domínguez Medal.
-He had a unique personality for which, unwittingly, he was also known.
+He won the 1947 Mexican Cervantist Society Prize, continentally convened competition, for which he has since been called "The first Cervantist in America"; and also won the first Belisario Domínguez Medal.

 Early years

 Erasmo Castellanos Quinto was the firstborn of Erasmo Castellanos González and Juana María Quinto Mendoza.

 He was born on the Cruztitán ranch, owned by his maternal grandfather, in Santiago Tuxtla, Veracruz, Mexico.
 He began his primary education at the Escuela Real in his hometown.
-At eight, due to family economic troubles, he was taken to be educated under his uncle Leando Castellanos González protection, to the then called “The city of bridges and joyful waters”, or too “The rainy city”, the mystical and cultured city of Orizaba, Veracruz, Mexico, where he finished the elementary education at the Escuela Cantonal Modelo, school where he also completed his preparatory level.
+At eight, due to family economic troubles, he was taken to be educated under his uncle Leando Castellanos González protection, to the then called "The city of bridges and joyful waters", or too "The rainy city", the mystical and cultured city of Orizaba, Veracruz, Mexico, where he finished the elementary education at the Escuela Cantonal Modelo, school where he also completed his preparatory level.

 In 1900, while still a student, he replaced the poet, short story writer and narrator Rafael Delgado as Greek and Latin professor at the Colegio Preparatorio de Orizaba, thus beginning his teaching vocation.
-Previously, Delgado, driven by the admiration that the knowledge and learning attitude that the young Castellanos inspired in him, had dedicated his story Justicia popular to him, and a sonnet in which he urged to him to know the classics as a foundation to delve into great literature.
+Previously, Delgado, driven by the admiration that the knowledge and learning attitude that the young Castellanos inspired in him, had dedicated his story Justicia popular to him, and a sonnet in which he urged him to know the classics as a foundation to delve into great literature.